 - Disadvantage: Rock wool is more expensive and not as common as other insulating materials.

-- Installation: Installed as sheets into walls.
+- Installation: This thermal insulation material is installed as sheets into walls.

 - Installation: Small quantities come in spray containers, but if you need large quantities, you may have to purchase a pressurized sprayer.